Contents

 If you'd like to enable this functionality then click on Advanced Options for Mobile Endpoints to expose these additional selections:

-• Allow all mobile endpoints - All mobile endpoints may access web-based applications.
-Duo checks the mobile endpoint for a Duo certificate or validation of trusted device status from an MDM or the Duo Mobile app installed on the device, and records the endpoint's trusted status.
+- Allow all mobile endpoints - All mobile endpoints may access web-based applications.
+Duo checks the mobile endpoint for validation of trusted device status from an MDM or the Duo Mobile app installed on the device, and records the endpoint's trusted status.

-• Require mobile endpoints to be trusted - Duo prevents access from mobile endpoints that fail the certificate, MDM, or Duo Mobile verification check.
+- Require mobile endpoints to be trusted - Duo prevents access from mobile endpoints that fail the MDM or Duo Mobile verification check.

 Changing the trusted mobile endpoint option could potentially make your overall trusted endpoints deployment less secure.
 Learn more about the security implications of enabling mobile endpoint options in your trusted endpoints policy.